 Florey researchers to explore cells in an unknown region of the brain

 Described as one of the least studied regions of the brain, the anatomy and function of cells in the zona incerta will be at the centre of the project.
-The Florey Institute co-leads Dr Christina Perry and Professor Andrew Lawrence were the first to identify a specific population of cells in this region which when activated, inhibit expression of memory and acquisition of new learning.
+The Florey co-leads Dr Christina Perry and Professor Andrew Lawrence were the first to identify a specific population of cells in this region that when activated, inhibit expression of memory and acquisition of new learning.

 “Learning and memory are fundamental to human and animal behaviour.
 Mapping how these cells in the zona incerta connect to the rest of the brain and how these connections are recruited during learning and memory will advance our knowledge of how behaviour may be regulated in the nervous system,” said Dr Perry.

-“The zona incerta could regulate numerous non motor functions thanks to its widespread connections throughout the brain, but there’s still so much that remains unknown about how it operates,” said Dr Perry.
+“The zona incerta could regulate numerous non-motor functions thanks to its widespread connections throughout the brain, but there’s still so much that remains unknown about how it operates,” said Dr Perry.